Go to the main content

 Add VegOut to your Google News feed.

 I noticed it first on a Wednesday.
 Not because anything happened on that Wednesday—that was precisely the point.
-I had slept almost nine hours the night before, which is more than I'd gotten on any single night during my teaching years.
+I had slept almost nine hours the night before, which is more than I'd gotten on any single night during my years blogging on deadline or grinding through freelance assignments.
 I woke without an alarm.
 I made coffee in a quiet kitchen.
-I sat at the table with the newspaper I no longer really read and looked out the window at a street where nothing required me.
+I sat at the table with my laptop open to nothing in particular and looked out the window at the Venice Beach street where nothing required me.
 And I felt a tiredness so heavy it sat behind my eyes like a stone.

 When Freedom Becomes a Void